Four hours before prom, Peter unveiled his latest invention.

-Kora put her hands on her hips and gave him an approving once-over.
-“Not gonna lie, it looks pretty awesome.
-“You make some for us?’
+Kora gave him an approving once-over.
+“It looks pretty awesome.
+What about us?’

 Peter reached under his bed and pulled out a matching pair of battle-suits.
-He tossed them to Eun and Kora, who caught them against their chests.
+He tossed them to his friends.
 The girls held them out, letting them unravel and dangle above the floor.

-“You kept them under your bed?”
+“You stored cutting-edge tech beneath your bed?”
 Eun raised an eyebrow.

-“You should be honored.”
+“You should feel honored.”
 He grinned.
-“They’ve been drenched in genius-level sperm.”
+“They’re drenched in genius-level sperm.”

 “Gross,” Eun muttered.

-Kora went into the bathroom.
-She came out a minute later in her suit, marveling at the glimmering light flashing across her diode-coated body.
+Kora went in the bathroom.
+A minute later she came out in her suit, marveling at her diode-coated limbs.

 Eun headed off to change.
-When she came back, fully suited up, Peter asked, “How do they feel?”
+When she came back, Peter asked, “How do they feel?”

 “Agree.”
-Kora kick-flipped into an aerial twist, landing in a single-kneed crouch.
-She got to her feet, shadowboxed, then stretched her arms overhead.
-“Comfort and support, but no bunching or tugging.”
+Kora kick-flipped into an aerial twist.
+She shadowboxed a bit, then stretched her arms up overhead.
+“Comfort and support, no bunching or tugging.”

-“It’s a variation of a discontinued DARPA project,” Peter explained.
-“Originally designed as a low-key combat uniform for guys above tier one.
+“It’s a discontinued DARPA project,” Peter explained.
+“Originally designed for guys above tier one.
 They ended up shelving it due to the cost.
 If you’re paying a hundred million plus, it makes more sense to spend it on a military aircraft than a James Bond super-suit.”